Notice of proposed rulemaking: Procedure

-Although it is not required by the US Constitution, NPRM is required and defined by the Administrative Procedure Act, section 553.
+Although it is not required by the US Constitution, federal agencies are required to publish NPRMs before finalizing regulations, as required by section 553 of the Administrative Procedure Act (APA).
 The US Congress created the requirement to enlighten agencies and to force them to listen to comments and concerns of people who will likely be affected by the regulation.
-The Federal Aviation Administration (FAA), Federal Communications Commission (FCC), National Telecommunications and Information Administration (NTIA), and Environmental Protection Agency (EPA) are examples of agencies subject to the NPRM.
+The Federal Aviation Administration, Federal Communications Commission, National Telecommunications and Information Administration, and Environmental Protection Agency are examples of regulatory agencies subject to the NPRM requirements.

-The NPRM is published in the Federal Register and typically gives 60 days for public comment from any interested party and an additional 30 days for reply comments.
-Original comments may still be filed in the reply comments window.
-While that is the normal method of agency rulemaking, emergency rulemaking may bypass the NPRM process.
-A notice is not required to be published in the Federal Register if all persons subject to it are named and personally served with a copy of it.
+An NPRM is published in the Federal Register and typically allows 60 days for public comment from any interested party and an additional 30 days for reply comments.
+Original comments may still be filed within the reply comments time window.
+While that is the normal method of agency rulemaking, the APA allows for emergency rulemakings that may bypass the NPRM process.
+The agency must disclose its reason when publishing the final rule.
+In certain cases a notice is not required to be published in the Federal Register if all persons subject to it are named and personally served with a copy of it.

 Each notice, whether published in the Federal Register or personally served, includes: